alleyinteractive/fm-overlays/README.md

 Cookies are set in the `set_overlay_cookie` function inside of `class-fm-overlays.php` using the overlay ID to dynamically generate a name like `fm-overlay-2357`.

-*Important:* When implementing on a site visitors *must be notified* cookies are being set [per EU Guidelines](http://ec.europa.eu/ipg/basics/legal/cookies/index_en.htm).
+_Important: When implementing on a site visitors *must be notified* cookies are being set [per EU Guidelines](http://ec.europa.eu/ipg/basics/legal/cookies/index_en.htm).
+This plugin does not handle any such notifications._

 ### Styling Popup